TeamVanced/Vanced/README.md

+## DISCONTINUATION OF THE VANCED PROJECT

+Vanced has been discontinued in the month of march 2022.
+Since then we have removed all download links but our Discord server, Telegram chat and subreddit will stay.
+The reasons for the discontinuation can be found here: https://telegra.ph/Vanced-Discontinuation-03-19

+We request you all to please not create issues regarding feature requests, general bug reports.
+However, if you have issues regarding installation or common issues, check out our troubleshooting or FAQ for solutions.

+___

 ### DISCLAIMER:
 ‼️ **DO NOT ASK FOR VIDEO DOWNLOADER FEATURE OR UNLOCK HIGHER QUALITY VIDEO DOWNLOADS IN VANCED.**‼️ Subscribe to YouTube Premium instead.
 Any issues opened in respect of this will be closed instantly without second thoughts.